-Corporate culture regroups beliefs, behaviors, attitudes and values of a company.
-But it can also refer to the interactions between employees and managers, as well as the way employees are integrated to the company.
+Corporate culture encompasses the beliefs, behaviors, attitudes, and values of a company, but it can also refer to the interactions between employees and managers, and the way they are integrated within the organization.

-You can create a powerful culture strategy by collecting and using shared knowledge.
+You can create a powerful culture strategy and improved corporate culture by effectively collecting and using shared knowledge.

-“Transparency and sharing of info are essential to create a context of trust and con dence”
+“Transparency and sharing of info are essential to create a context of trust and confidence”